 Let us know what you think in the comments!

-Cuban Tourist Card – If your Cuban Tourist Card (a.k.a Cuban Visa) isn’t bundled into your airline ticket or travel package, buy it only through EasyTouristCard.
-Learn more about the Cuba Tourist Card or Cuba Visa.
+Cuban Tourist Card – If your Cuban Tourist Card (a.k.a Cuban Tourist Visa) isn’t bundled into your airline ticket or travel package, buy it only through EasyTouristCard.

-Travel Insurance – Travel insurance is an entry requirement for Cuba, so you can’t skip it.
-US travelers can get travel insurance for Cuba via RoamRight.
+Travel Health Insurance – Travel medical insurance is an entry requirement for Cuba, so you can’t skip it.
+Travelers can get travel health insurance for Cuba via Insubuy.
+Travel protection benefits such as trip interruption and cancellation, baggage delay insurance, etc., are not required.

 Essential Items to Pack – Bring the essential travel necessities that you may not be able to get in Cuba: